Sober Living in Texas

 At Resolutions, your days are structured to keep your focus on meaningful activities and on your long-term goals.
 With daily activities and goals, you can keep forward momentum in your recovery and begin to ingrain healthy habits in your life that can replace destructive ones.

 Even just eating regular nutritious meals is important to your recovery.
-Per the U.S. National Library of Medicine, someone in recovery from addiction may be more likely to relapse when they have not been eating properly.2 At Resolutions, regularly scheduled mealtimes help to make healthy eating a priority.
+At Resolutions, regularly scheduled mealtimes help to make healthy eating a priority.

 Wondering if sober living is a good fit for you?
 While we believe it can benefit anyone in recovery, it may be especially beneficial for you if: